 In line with its commitment to responsible investment, NextStage AM has structured a list of negative impact sectors in which it prohibits all investment.
 This list can be accessed here.

-The remuneration policy of NextStage AM has been revised to strengthen the consideration of sound and effective risk management, particularly around the consideration of sustainability risks.
+NextStage AM's remuneration policy has been reviewed to strengthen consideration of sound and effective risk management, particularly around the consideration of sustainability risks.
 We thus aim to ensure that the remuneration structure does not encourage excessive risk-taking in terms of sustainability, and that it is linked to risk-adjusted performance, within the meaning of the Disclosure Regulation.
-This policy is available below and at the following link: Download - Remuneration policy.

 Article 4 of the Disclosure Regulation on the Disclosure of Sustainability Information in the Financial Services Sector provides for greater transparency on the negative impacts of investment decisions.
 NextStage AM does not currently take these impacts into account for the following reasons: